Northern California Youth Chorus

 $8,500 Goal

-We are in our 18th season!
-As the premier chorus for children and youth in the Greater Sacramento area, we are asked to do several community events as well as producing our own concerts each year.
-The California Firefighters Association asked to perform at their Annual memorial service.
-December 2024 took us to the Sacramento Capitol Rotunda to sing for the lighting of the holiday tree.
-We performed with the Folsom Lake Symphony in their holiday concert at the Harris Center Performing Arts Center and with the Placer Pops Chorale.
-Our oldest choir performed at Grace Cathedral this spring, and another choir has been invited to participate in the Crescent City Choral Festival in New Orleans this summer.
+We are thrilled to be in our 18th season!
+As the premier chorus for children and youth in the Greater Sacramento area, we produce our own concerts each year and are also requested to perform in community events.
+The California Firefighters Association, the Sacramento Capitol Rotunda, Folsom Lake Symphony at the Harris Center Performing Arts Center, the Placer Pops Chorale, Grace Cathedral in San Francisco, and the Crescent City Choral Festival in New Orleans represent only some of the wonderful venues and opportunities our singers have been able to experience in recent years.

-The Northern California Children’s Chorus was founded in 2008 by Artistic Director, Judy Britts, to fill a void of children singing in a community choir in the Placer County area.
-The one choir grew to four levels: Training, Intermediate and Advanced children’s choirs and an ensemble for high school women.
-We now draw students from Auburn to Elk Grove, Lincoln to El Dorado Hills, and all the cities in between.
-The singers are making life-long friends with those they would have never met had it not been for their love of singing.
+The Northern California Youth Chorus was founded in 2008 by Artistic Director, Judy Britts; her goal was to fill a void of children singing in a community choir in the Placer County area.
+What began as one choir grew to four levels: Training, Intermediate and Advanced children’s choirs, along with an ensemble for high school women.
+We now draw students from Auburn to Elk Grove, Lincoln to El Dorado Hills, and many cities in between.
+The singers are making lifelong friends whom they would never have met had it not been for their love of singing.

 Creating lifelong singers involves training the voice, understanding the music they sing, and giving them confidence to sing in multiple parts.
-Our different levels speak to a well-planned growth for each singer.
+Our different levels provide for growth for each singer.

-TRAINING CHOIRS: The primary goal for our youngest NCCC singers is that they enjoy their experience of learning to sing.
-Through singing, activities, and games, the children learn the basic skills of reading music, the vocal skills appropriate for their age, and the steps to becoming a confident performer.
-There are two choirs at this level.
-The desired outcome of all this training is for singers to progress to the next level.
-Due to COVID, our youngest choir is suspended this year.
+TRAINING CHOIRS: The primary goal for our youngest NCYC singers is that they enjoy their experience of learning to sing.
+Through singing, activities, and games, they learn the basic skills of reading music, the vocal skills appropriate for their age, and the steps to becoming a confident performer.
+There are two choirs at this level: Primo Voce and Intermezzo.
+The desired outcome for all training is for singers to progress to the next level.

-PERFORMING CHOIRS: Our performance groups are an advanced children's choir (Bel Canto) and a high school women's ensemble (Bella Voce).
+PERFORMING CHOIRS: Our performance groups are an advanced children's choir, Bel Canto, and a high school women's ensemble, Bella Voce.
 These singers meet for two hours per week to rehearse as well as participate in our music theory program.
 Skills are developed in vocal production, breath control, and in creating a pure head tone for bel canto singing.
 Music theory training includes sight reading skills, rhythm performance, and musical terminology.
 Both groups perform repertoire from a variety of styles and languages.
-The high school ensemble performed at Carnegie Hall, New York City in 2017 and 2019, and the advanced choir at Grace Cathedral in San Francisco The choirs have toured to Oregon, Los Angeles, performed at the Pacific International Children's Choral Festival and most recently toured to England and Wales singing at magnificent cathedrals like Gloucester Cathedral.
+The high school ensemble performed at Carnegie Hall, New York City in 2017 and 2019, and the advanced choir at Grace Cathedral in San Francisco in 2025.
+The choirs have toured to Oregon, Los Angeles, performed at the Pacific International Children's Choral Festival, and have toured internationally to England, Wales, and Prague.

 The Board of Directors, donors, and staff are passionate about continuing the excellence that our chorus provides children and youth in the greater Sacramento area.